 Sending Snaps to your contacts can be fun way to quickly interact with friends and family.
-It is often used to share useless pictures and videos of which you wouldn't share on other social media platforms.
+It's often used to share useless pictures and videos that you wouldn't share on other social media platforms because they vanish after 24 hours.
 The app has over 100 million daily users and is used by a lot of celebrities to share their eventful lives.
-Here's how to get it on Mac.

-If you're looking to get it working on a Windows machine, check our guide on our sister site PC Advisor.
+If you're looking to get it working on a Windows machine, check our guide on our sister site Tech Advisor.

-Bluestacks essentially re-creates an Android device on both Mac and Windows, which then enables you to download any Android app and use it on a computer - a nifty feature to have if you want to use it on a bigger screen.
+For those that don't know, Bluestacks essentially re-creates an Android device on both Mac, which enables you to download any Android app and use it on a computer - a nifty feature to have if you want to use it on a bigger screen.

 Read next: Best iPad & iPhone games